Pine Mountain Settlement School

 Even in these early years the people of Harlan County recognized and wanted to protect their forests.
 One of those Harlan County natives, Grover Cleveland Blanton, a grocer from Wallins Creek, near Harlan, had a particular love of forests and continued to purchase forest land to add to the Blanton forest all his life.

-One piece of land Blanton was particularly fond of was a tract that showed no signs of logging or removal of trees.
+Grover Blanton was particularly fond of one tract that showed no signs of logging or removal of trees.
 It was that particular tract that became a focus of energy for conservationists.
-Just four miles west of the town of Harlan, Blanton forest is literally a national treasure.
+Just four miles west of the town of Harlan, that tract, later Blanton forest, is literally a national treasure.
 It is one of the oldest forests in America that is designated “old-growth” forest.
 Many of the trees, some over 150 feet high and some four feet in diameter have weathered many fires over the centuries.
 And, there have been many centuries.
 Some estimate many of the trees of 25-30 different species, are 300 to 400 years old.
+Many show the scars of fire.

-The forest surrounding Pine Mountain joins this remarkable gathering of unique and irreplaceable forest lands in Eastern Kentucky and particularly in Harlan County.
+The forest surrounding Pine Mountain joins a remarkable gathering of unique and irreplaceable forest lands in Eastern Kentucky.
 Since 1913, when the School was founded, there have been fires in the forests of the school like the one mentioned above.
 Most of them were the result of careless behaviors.
 William Martin, an expert in old-growth forests and former Natural Resources Commissioner for Kentucky in the early 1990’s, once remarked, “A tree doesn’t care how long a human being lives …” But, it is clear that we humans need to heighten our understanding of the life of trees.
 In many ways, they are our legacy.
-Today, along with fire, a recurring challenge to forests in Harlan county is irresponsible timbering.
+Today, along with fire, a recurring challenge to forests in Harlan County is irresponsible timbering.
 Grover Blanton made it clear throughout his lifetime that his forest was “More than timber.”
 “This is for saving,” he told his daughters, Nora and Serena Knuckles.

-In 1995 two fourth grade classes at Wallins Elementry School received a $500 grant from the Kentucky Environmental Council to develop games, a study guide, and other activities to heighten awareness of the unique forest in their back-yard and to educate for that legacy we need to acknowledge.
+In 1995 two fourth grade classes at Wallins Elementery School received a $500 grant from the Kentucky Environmental Council to develop games, a study guide, and other activities to heighten awareness of the unique forest in their back-yard and to educate for preserving that legacy.
+Education has always been linked to responsible fire management.